-I could actually see myself staying on a house boat for a longer period of time – a month, perhaps even a year.
+I could actually see myself living on a houseboat for a longer period of time – a month, perhaps even a year.
 One week was nothing.

-40. And would recommend the experience to any of you adventurous seekers!
+40. And would recommend the experience to any of you adventure seekers!

 If you crave adventure and can rough it out a bit, we would highly recommend this experience to you!
 It’s an experience you’ll never forget!